 The Trans-border rivers flowing from China to India fall into two main groups.
 1) The Brahmaputra river system on the Eastern side, which consist of river Siang (main stream of river Brahmaputra) and its tributaries, namely Subansiri and Lohit.
 The river Brahmaputra is called Yaluzangbu or Tsangpo in China.
 1) The Indus river system on the Western side consists of river Indus and the river Sutlej.

 In the year 2002, the Government of India had entered into a Memorandum of Understanding (MoU) with China for five years upon provision of Hydrological information on Yaluzangbu/Brahmaputra River during flood season by China to India.
-In accordance with the provisions contained in the MoU, the Chinese side are providing hydrological information (Water Level, Discharge and Rainfall) to Indian authorities on regular basis.
-MoUs in this connection are being extended from time to time.
+In accordance with the provisions contained in the MoU, the Chinese side is providing hydrological information (Water Level, Discharge and Rainfall) to Indian authorities on regular basis during monsoon season(15th May to 15th October every year).
+MoUs in this connection was further renewed in 2008, 2013 and 2018.

 During the visit of Hon’ble Prime Minister of India to China in October 2013, both the countries also signed another separate “Memorandum of Understanding on Strengthening Cooperation on Trans-Border Rivers” on 23rd October 2013, in which inter alia the scope of provision of hydrological information of three hydrological stations was enhanced.

 A need for trans-border cooperation for early warning system was also felt for Sutlej River in the year 2004.
 Accordingly, an MoU with China was also mooted on Sutlej (called Langqen Zangbo in China) river.
 The main purpose of the MoU is flood control and disaster mitigation in downstream areas.